Owning an Exotic Pet: Legalities & Liabilities

 Let’s take a deeper look at a few of the top organizations on both sides of this debate, organizations on the front lines of legislative and public policy action.

-Organizations Working to End Exotic Pet Ownership
+Organizations Working to End Ownership of Exotic Pets

+What organizations are working to end exotic pet ownership?
 The Humane Society of the United States has launched a comprehensive Stopping the Wildlife Trade Campaign.
 They report that not only is the global exotic animal trade a $10 billion a year business, but also that of the 5,000 to 7,000 tigers currently living in the United States, only 400 can be found in accredited zoos.

 The Association of Zoos & Aquariums has a similar campaign: the Wildlife Trafficking Alliance.
 The organization explains that: